praanjalmishra/3DGS-CD/README.md

 If the data is not captured carefully, our method can be sensitive to hyperparameters.
 Below are the key parameters we recommend tuning first:

 ### Bug!
 It wouldn’t be surprising if a bug slipped in somewhere in the pipeline.
-If you catch a bug, please open an issue to let us know.
+If you catch a bug, please submit a PR or open an issue to let us know.
 </details>

 ## Future Directions and Ideas
 <details>
   <summary>Click to expand</summary>

+<p>&nbsp;</p>

 We’re excited about the future directions this work inspires and enables!
 Below, we highlight some promising research opportunities.
 If you're interested in exploring any of these, feel free to reach out—we’d love to chat!